dexter-lab-sudo/customer-churn-prediction-ml/README.md

 ## ⚠️ Limitations

 * Model may not capture all behavioral patterns
-* Further tuning and advanced models can improve performance
+* Random Forest is used as a baseline; performance can be improved with tuning or advanced models
+* Does not include time-based behavior or customer interaction history

 ---

 ## 💡 Business Recommendations

-* Offer incentives for high-paying customers
+* Offer incentives or retention plans for high-paying customers
-* Focus on retention strategies for new customers
+* Focus on onboarding and retention in early customer lifecycle
 * Improve customer support services
-* Analyze pricing strategy for high churn segments
+* Re-evaluate pricing strategy for high-risk segments

 ---